zensoup/fhirbug/docs/quickstart.rst

 Handling requests
 -----------------

-We will finish this quick introduction to fhirball with a look on how requests are handled.
+We will finish this quick introduction to fhirbug with a look on how requests are handled.
 First, let's create a couple more entries:

     >>> from datetime import datetime
-    >>> from fhirball.config import settings
+    >>> from fhirbug.config import settings
     >>> settings.configure({
     ...
 'DB_BACKEND': 'SQLAlchemy',
     ...
 'SQLALCHEMY_CONFIG': {